When we think of a massage, our minds automatically associate it with a luxurious and self-indulgent activity that relieves our tension and stress.

 Furthermore, massage has been shown to be a reliable form of addiction treatment.

-Since massage decreases stress, it also enables a recovering addict to combat the impulsive, emotional triggers they will inevitably face during their journey to sobriety.
+Since massage decreases stress, it also enables recovering addicts to combat the impulsive, emotional triggers they will inevitably face during their journey to sobriety.

 Injuries and the Recovery Process